 • As part of a routine physical exam to screen for high cholesterol and high triglycerides.

-• If you have unusual symptoms, such as yellow fatty deposits in the skin (xanthomas).
+• If you have unusual symptoms, such as yellow fatty deposits (xanthomas) under the skin, near the eyes, or near joints.
 These symptoms may be caused by a genetic disease that causes very high cholesterol levels.

 • Your blood pressure.